 For a much more detailed discussion see this article on deck coatings.

-challenging they welding is critical.
-So not the easiest for a DIYer.
+Again, a plywood substrate must be used.
+So, its a bit more challenging because the welding is critical.
+Therefore, not necessarily the easiest job for a DIYer.

-longest lasting decking solutions possible.
-So you solve two solutions
+Aluminum waterproof solutions also offer you some of the longest lasting decking solutions possible.
+So, you solve two solutions at once.
+Not bad!

 Here are the top options in this category that come to mind: